Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

 \subsection{Dynamical Properties}

 The possibility of switching polarization by means of an external electric field comprises the defining property of ferroelectric materials.
-There are multiple factors influencing the polarization switching, including point and structural defects, strain fields or device specific factors.\cite{Scott2016} Nevertheless, by means of DFT we can gain insight on the fundamental aspect ruling the switching process in a pristine compound.
-Since ferroelectric crystals are in general not monodomain systems, the domain structure and size of the crystal will determine the optimal switching path of the material.
-In practice, once the crystal is large enough to host domain walls, the polarization switching has been shown to occur locally through DW migration/nucleation in 3D crystals.\cite{Merz1954,Jung2002,Huang2016,Rubio2015} In 2D ferroelectrics this has not yet been experimentally verified although it seems likely that domain walls play a prominent role.
-The previously calculated coercive fields for monochalcogenides are limited to coherent monodomain switching,\cite{Hanakata2016, Wang_2017} and these values exceeds the experimental data in 2D SnS by at least two orders of magnitude.\cite{Higa2020} Here we calculate the coercive field associated with polarization switching originating from domain wall migration and find that it is much better agreement with the experimentally observed fields, thus reconciling the experimental and theoretical pictures.
+There are multiple factors influencing the polarization switching, including point and structural defects, strain fields or device specific factors \cite{Scott2016}.
+The importance of these effects are difficult to distinguish experimentally and first principles simulations thus become vital tools for gaining insight into the microscopic mechanisms underling the switching process.
+Since ferroelectric crystals in general are not monodomain systems, the domain structure and size of the crystal will determine the optimal switching path of the material.
+In practice, once the crystal is large enough to host DWs, the polarization switching has been shown to occur locally through DW migration/nucleation in 3D crystals \cite{Merz1954,Jung2002,Huang2016,Rubio2015}.
+In 2D ferroelectrics this has not yet been experimentally verified although it seems likely that DWs could play a prominent role in polarization switching.
+The previously calculated coercive fields for monochalcogenides are limited to coherent monodomain switching \cite{Hanakata2016, Wang_2017} and these values exceeds the experimental data in 2D SnS by at least two orders of magnitude \cite{Higa2020}.
+Here we calculate the coercive field associated with polarization switching originating from DW migration and find that it is in much better agreement with the experimentally observed fields.